bs-va/encre-css/README.md

 </div>

 > Since v0.16.0, this library only supports Tailwind v4.0.
-> If you used Tailwind v3.0, check the upgrade guide at
+> If you are using Tailwind v3.0, check the upgrade guide at
 > https://tailwindcss.com/docs/upgrade-guide or pin `encre-css` to v0.15.0.

 ## Table of contents